Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 20S and 20N - NOAA - Monthly

 | 2025-08-31 | 0.424522 |

 Not for investment purposes.
-Any financial data disseminated on this web site are not not supposed to be used for investment purposes or any other financial decision.
-Users should consult professional advice and perform their own independent due diligence before pledging money to any investment.
+Any data collected and published on FetchSeries are not not supposed to be used for investment purposes or as a basis for making financial decisions.
+Users should seek expert advice and perform independent analysis before pledging money to any investment.

 Series Metadata